jkanschik/differential-geometry-in-lean/docs/existingConcepts/manifolds.rst

 In many cases, you may not need to work with the charts themself because there is a growing API for differentiable manifolds which hide the details.
 However, even with the perfect API it sometimes becomes necessary to move from a manifold to the model space and proof a statement there.

-Also, note that the definition of the atlas and the definition of the smooth structure are separated in Mathlib: a charted space on its own has not information about smoothness at all.
+Also, note that the definition of the atlas and the definition of the smooth structure are separated in Mathlib: a charted space on its own has no information about smoothness at all.
 As an extreme example, any topological space can be considered as a charted space by choosing an atlas with only one element: the identity on the topological space.

+The type class `ModelWithCorners` adds conditions to the model space

 Only when smoothness is added using the type class ``IsManifold I n M``, conditions on the chart are imposed.
 This also means that the charts are maps from the charted space to the model space ``H`` - not the model vector space ``E``, which we use for the definition of a manifold.

 This additional step from ``H`` to ``E`` is done using "extended charts", which are defined in `ExtChartAt <https://leanprover-community.github.io/mathlib4_docs/Mathlib/Geometry/Manifold/IsManifold/ExtChartAt.html>`_.
 "Extended" here refers to the fact that they extend the original charts (maps from ``M`` to the model ``H``) to ``E``.